MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Set-LapsADComputerSelfPermission.md

 # Set-LapsADComputerSelfPermission

 ## SYNOPSIS
-Configures permissions on an Active Directory Organizational Unit to enable computers in that OU to update their Windows Local Administrator Password Solution (LAPS) passwords.
+Configures permissions on an Active Directory (AD) Organizational Unit (OU) to enable computers in that OU to update their Windows Local Administrator Password Solution (LAPS) passwords.

 ## SYNTAX